Koyel-Chakraborty/CGPA_Project/README.md

-# Latex_Project
+# CGPA_Project
-In this project we are interested to investigate if students' performance in online examination are influenced by gender....
+In this project we are interested to investigate if students' performance (CGPA) in online examination are influenced by gender.